B.S. in Nutrition and Food Science

 The curriculum in Dietetics is designed for students who are interested in clinical nutrition practice.
 The Coordinated Program in Dietetics (CPD), preparing the entry level generalist dietitian, requires four years of undergraduate study with practical experience coordinated during the senior year.
 The latter replaces the internship following graduation.
 The program is granted accreditation status by the American Dietetic Association.
 Application to the professional program is made upon completion of the pre-professional courses and is open to undergraduate, post-baccalaureate and graduate students.
 A separate, competitive application process is required for entry into the CPD.
 The deadline for application is April 1st each year with entry into the program only in the fall semester.
 Application forms are obtained from the Department Office.
 Because of the combination of course work and internship, the program must be completed on a full-time basis.
 Jobs are available for Registered Dietitians in hospitals, government agencies, community health services, medical clinic, health maintenance organizations, and long-term care and food service facilities. .

-For more information on the Dietetics program visit the Dietetics website.
+For more information on the Dietetics program visit Dietetics @Wayne.

-To apply for Undergraduate Admissions please fill out the online application at http://www.admissions.wayne.edu/
+To apply for undergraduate admission please fill out the online application at wayne.edu/admissions.

 For advice on planning course work, please call to make an appointment: